 Animal Models: For DDT considerations, an animal model is one in which a disease process/pathological condition can be investigated, and in which the disease/condition in multiple important aspects corresponds to the human disease/condition of interest.
 The animal model(s) should meet the four criteria outlined in the Animal Rule such that the effectiveness of the product in animals can be a reliable indicator of its effectiveness in humans.

-- Patient-reported outcome (PRO) assessment: A measurement based on a report that comes directly from the patient (i.e., study subject) about the status of particular aspects of or events related to a patient’s health condition.
-PROs are recorded without amendment or interpretation of the patient’s response by a clinician or other observer.
-A PRO measurement can be recorded by the patient directly, or recorded by an interviewer provided that the interviewer records exactly the patient’s response.
+- Patient-reported outcome (PRO) measures: A measurement based on a report that comes directly from the patient (i.e., study subject) about the status of a patient’s health condition without amendment or interpretation of the patient’s response by a clinician or anyone else.
+A PRO can be measured by self-report or by interview provided that the interviewer records only the patient’s response.
+Symptoms or other unobservable concepts known only to the patient can only be measured by PRO measures.
+PROs can also assess the patient perspective on functioning or activities that may also be observable by others.
+PRO measures include:

 DDT-specific guidance: Document signed by the CDER Director at the conclusion of the qualification process indicating that a DDT is qualified for a specific context of use.
 This document includes information relevant for use of the qualified DDT in its specific context of use, along with its assessment and conclusion of the supporting data for qualification.
 This document is posted on the DDT Qualification Web Site to ensure public availability of the DDT and the corresponding notice will be posted in the Federal Register.
 In accord with Good Guidance Practices, the initial posting of the qualification will be as a draft appendix to the DDT qualification process guidance, with an identified period for public comment.
 Subsequent to that, the comments will be considered and the appendix reposted as a final guidance appendix with any revisions that are appropriate.
 Once qualified, DDTs will be publicly available for use in any drug development program for the qualified context of use.